stellar/go/exp/services/ledgerexporter/DEVELOPER_GUIDE.md

   - automatic retries
   - metadata storage, etc.
 - Add the new datastore to the factory function [NewDataStore](https://github.com/stellar/go/blob/master/support/datastore/datastore.go).
-- Add a [config](https://github.com/stellar/go/blob/master/exp/services/ledgerexporter/config.toml) section for the new storage type.
-This includes configurations like destination, authentication information etc.
+- Add a [config](https://github.com/stellar/go/blob/master/exp/services/ledgerexporter/config.example.toml) section for the new storage type.
+This may include configurations like destination, authentication information etc.
 - An emulator such as a GCS emulator [fake-gcs-server](https://github.com/fsouza/fake-gcs-server) can be used for testing without connecting to real cloud storage.

 ### Design DOs and DONTs